-If you're consistently logging time over your tasks' Initial Estimate, then this makes the Sprint planning report a much less useful tool.
+If you're consistently logging time over your tasks' Initial Estimate, then this makes the Sprints app a much less useful tool.
 See Improve task estimates for ideas and tips.

 - Take on tasks which are related to reduce context switching.